The Circle of Reason (novel): Book Breakdown

 The Circle of Reason is divided into three main parts, each of which follows Alu through life and provides the book with different themes.

-Part One: The first part of the book is set in Lalpukur.
-The purpose of this part is to lay down a foundation for the rest of the novel by establishing key roles and relationships.
-You get an insight into who Alu is as a person and are able to see what he will grow from in the rest of the book.
-Part one is also where the initial explosion happens, which carries us into part two.
+Part One – Satwa (Reason): The first part of the book is set in Lalpukur.
+The purpose of this part is to lay down a foundation for the rest of the novel by establishing key roles and relationships.This section offers an insight into who Alu is as a person and how he will grow in the rest of the book.
+Something key to Alu's character is the shape of his head; it is quite large and oddly shaped.
+Balaram and his studies of phrenology, as well as Toru Debi, are introduced in this section.
+Part one is also when the initial explosion happens.
+The explosion occurred at Balaram's house and Bhudeb Roy, who has never liked Balaram, tells everyone, including the police, that it was Alu who caused the explosion.
+This ends with Alu being framed as a terrorist and carries the book into part two.

-Part Two: The second part of the book is set in Al-Ghazira.
+Part Two – Rajas (Passion): The second part of the book is set in Al-Ghazira.
 Al-Ghazira is where Alu flees to at first.
 It is an oil-town with a very diverse society.
-Alu must navigate an unfamiliar place with unfamiliar people and learn to survive by himself.
+Alu must navigate through an unfamiliar place with unfamiliar people and learn to survive by himself.
+He eventually meets Zindi which was very important because she gave him a place to live, taught him how to weave, and gives Alu an overall purpose in life.
+He also meets Kulfi in this section.
 He learns to adapt and eventually thrive, showcasing a state of resilience.
-However, staying in Al-Ghazira was not an option, which leads us to part three.
+However, staying in Al-Ghazira was not an option because the terrorist accusations followed him, which leads to part three.

-Part Three: The third part of the book is set in North Africa.
-Alu was not able to stay in Al-Ghazira as it was too dangerous, staying there for any longer could have gotten him caught.
-While in North Africa, Alu becomes involved in trade and continues to learn about and encounter different cultures.
-He is able to further explore the world and his own self.
-The book ends with Alu in North Africa and concludes his circle of reason.
+Part Three – Tamas (Death): The third part of the book is set in North Africa.
+Alu was not able to stay in Al-Ghazira as it was too dangerous.
+Kulfi and Zindi join Alu in his journey to North Africa and continue to protect him.
+While in North Africa, Alu becomes involved in trade as his weaving skills continue to develop.
+Eventually, the police from Alu's hometown track him down and launch a raid of the town al-Burj, where Alu was residing at the time.
+This causes mass chaos and violence among everyone in the town.
+The book ends with Alu being able to escape the police in a crowd of others fleeing the town.
+Alu never returns to India and this end to his journey ultimately concludes his circle of reason.